Murten: Geography

 Of the built up area, industrial buildings made up 1.6% of the total area while housing and buildings made up 9.4% and transportation infrastructure made up 9.1%. while parks, green belts and sports fields made up 1.2%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 40.4% is used for growing crops and 9.5% is pastures, while 1.4% is used for orchards or vine crops.
 All the water in the municipality is flowing water.

 The small medieval town lies in the Swiss "Midlands" on the edge of the Great Marsh, on a gentle hill (450 m above sea level) and on the shore of Lake Morat (or the Murtensee in German).
 Numerous attractions from a significant past have been well preserved here, such as the castle, the ring wall, the street scene and the arcades.
 Lake Morat is a smaller lake located in between Lake Biel and the lake Neuchâtel.

 Mont Vully stands on the western side of the Seeland's largest plain and resembles a pearl gently placed among the three lakes of Murten, Neuchâtel and Biel/Bienne.
 Already long ago, the Celtic and Helvetic tribes appreciated the region's temperate climate and the local countryside's particular charm.
 Today, the Vully vineyards take up a large part of the south face of Mont Vully.
 The over 100 hectares of vineyards are facing towards Lake Morat.

-Morat is also famous in history for the defeat of Charles the Bold by the Swiss in 1476.
-The former fortified city has kept most of its ramparts and towers.